deepmancer/HairFusion/README.md

 # HairFusion

 This repository is the official implementation of [HairFusion](https://arxiv.org/abs/2408.16450).

-## Notice

-This repository only includes the inference codes.
+Note that this repository only includes the inference codes.

 ## Installation